FAQs - Max Planck School of Photonics

 During the study phase of the program, students receive generous stipends with a minimum of 1365€ gross per month from the Max Planck Society.

-All scholarship agreements are concluded between the student and the HR department at the Max Planck Institute for the Science of Light in Erlangen, regardless at which teaching university the student is studying.
-However, students must have been offered a place at one of the teaching universities in order to receive the scholarship payment.
+All scholarship agreements are concluded between the student and the HR department at the Max Planck Institute for the Science of Light in Erlangen, regardless in which city the student is studying.
+However, students must be enrolled in the "Master of Photon Science and Technology" program in order to receive the scholarship payment.

 We would like everyone who finishes the study phase to move onto the research phase in order to obtain their PhD.
 There is no additional application or selection process, and the transition is part of the program.
 However, we cannot guarantee that there will be a Fellow with matching research interests, and we cannot oblige any of the Fellows to supervise/employ you.
 To make the process as smooth as possible, we offer all kinds of events/meetings/internship opportunities in order for you to get to know the MPSP Fellows and to establish contact to those who you could envisage as a PhD supervisor.
 You should keep this in mind when you attend the MSc program.
 Ideally, you would do your MSc thesis work in one of the MPSP Fellow’s labs and stay there for your PhD.
 If you finish the MSc program and cannot find a matching Fellow or your grades are insufficient, you will not be able to continue with the MPSP program.
 However, even if this happens it is not a tragedy, at there are many “regular” PhD positions in Germany for which you can apply in such a case.